vanesa/kid-o/README.md

 ##### APIs
 - [x] Twilio API integration allows users to create new child profiles through a text message, including the photo of the child(through MMS).
 No internet is required.
+- [x] Mapbox.js allows users to save home location by clicking the location on the map rather than having to type in an address.

 ##### Data visualization and interaction